 The companies are sorted in descending order in terms of their dividend yield and the top 120 (highest dividend yield) stocks are selected.
-In case two companies for a given cutoff date have the same dividend yield, priority is given to the one with the lowest volatility (maximum between the 3-month and 12-month historical volatility in each security local currency)
+In case two companies for a given cut-off date have the same dividend yield, priority is given to the one with the lowest volatility

+(maximum between the 3-month and 12-month historical volatility in each security local currency)

-- 3) Volatility Ranking: Subsequently, the remaining stocks are sorted in ascending order in terms of volatility (as defined above). - The top 5 securities from the USA (lowest volatility) in this ranking process, are admitted in the composition list, ensuring a minimum number of 5 companies are representing the USA. - ii.
+- 2) Volatility Ranking: Subsequently, the remaining stocks are sorted in ascending order in terms of volatility (as defined above). - The top 5 securities from the USA (lowest volatility) in this ranking process, are admitted in the composition list, ensuring a minimum number of 5 companies are representing the USA. - ii.
 The remaining 25 companies that complete the index composition list, are the ones with the lowest volatility from the remaining stocks, and are selected in such a way that the following conditions are met:

-Effective up until September 2020 review, maximum of 6 components out of the total 30 coming from each of 11 industrial groupings, identified based on the ICB Classification system, following the categorization below:
+Maximum of 6 components out of the total 30 coming from each of 11 industrial groupings, identified based on the ICB Classification system, following the categorization below: